PedroCalasBlasco/mini_gis/README.md

-# tsyl-vite-template
+# Vue3_Leafletjs_widgets

-This template should help get you started developing with Vue 3 in Vite.
+This project is a personal repository with amazing widgets for leaflet maps for vue3 with vuetify.

 ## Recommended IDE Setup